DO YOU THINK HOMOSEXUALS ARE REVOLTING?

 We’re going to make a place for ourselves in the revolutionary movement.
 We challenge the myths that are screwing up this society.
 MEETING: Thursday, July 24th, 6:30 PM at Alternate U, 69 West 14th Street at Sixth Avenue.

 *Printed on the first leaflet of the Gay Liberation Front.

-As we all should all know by now the Stonewall Inn riots were not organized or led by any one particular group.
+As we all should know by now unless we listen to the revisionist history of certain section of our community the Stonewall Inn riots were not organized or led by any one particular person or group.

 In 1969 the leading gay political organization in operation was the Mattachine Society of New York (MSNY), that utilized very buttoned down, straight laced legal techniques to try to advance equality.
-But right after the Stonewall Riots a group of gay, lesbians, bisexuals, drag queens and a few transgender people fed up with being abused and the slowness and exclusion of the Mattachine Society’s techniques formed the Gay Liberation Front.
+But right after the Stonewall Riots a group of gay, lesbians, bisexuals, drag queens fed up with being abused and the slowness and exclusion of the Mattachine Society’s techniques formed the Gay Liberation Front.